 Phase 1: Exploring Growth Considerations and Opportunities

-During Phase 1, the project team will engage with community and business leaders and undertake technical reviews to identify growth considerations and opportunities that the new MDP needs to address.
-You can support this work by completing the first MDP questionnaire.
-The growth considerations and opportunities will be grouped into themes for discussion at a two-day public City Summit on November 14-15, 2018.
-In addition to the summit, a second online questionnaire will be posted and pop-up sessions will take place at community gathering places.
+During Phase 1, the project team consulted with community and business leaders and undertook technical reviews to identify growth considerations and opportunities that the new MDP needs to address.
+This work was supported by community feedback gathered through the first MDP Questionnaire.
+The growth considerations and opportunities were grouped into themes for discussion at a two-day public City Summit on November 14-15, 2018.
+In addition to the summit, a second questionnaire and pop-up sessions took place in late 2018 to gather input.

 Phase 2: Growth Scenarios